lichenma/KoaGraphQLAPI/README.md

-# TicTalk
+# KoaGraphQLAPI

-An expansion of the TicTacToe SpringBoot AngularJS Web Service created to help me learn about building Web Applications.
-I plan on integrating a chat room and websockets into this application and developing other neat features.
+An API built with Koa created to help me learn about working with GraphQL.
+This project might also be upgraded to include other features in the near future.

 ## Getting Started